Hariiiy/Hariiiy/README.md

 ### [A]bilities
 ![Projects Review!](image/ProjectBanner.png)
 <details>
-<summary> "When suitable visual resources cannot express an idea clearly, I choose to create what is needed myself.
-For me, authorship means taking responsibility for how ideas are visually communicated."⠀⠀[Click to Open] </summary>
+<summary> "When an idea cannot be clearly expressed through existing assets, I create what is missing myself.
+Authorship, to me, means being responsible for how ideas take visual form."⠀⠀[Click to Open] </summary>

 （...）